Saturday, October 20, 2012

 I've always had a soft spot for Brenda Marshall, though at one time I found her a bit bland; I was particularly dissatisfied with her casting in THE SEA HAWK (1940), wishing that an actress with more spark, preferably Olivia de Havilland, had been cast instead.
 However, now having seen about half of Marshall's 19 feature films, her acting ability has risen in my estimation.
 I still find her a bit off in a couple films, but I was particularly impressed with her performances in movies such as ESPIONAGE AGENT (1939), EAST OF THE RIVER (1940), and STRANGE IMPERSONATION (1946), along with SINGAPORE WOMAN.
 With the right script and director, she was a very compelling actress.
 Marshall, always known to her friends by her real name, Ardis, was Mrs. William Holden for three decades.
 She retired from the screen in 1950.

 SINGAPORE WOMAN is not available on DVD or VHS.
-It has been shown on Turner Classic Movies, which has the trailer on its website.
+It has been shown on Turner Classic Movies.

 5 Comments: